 A: Our general rule of thumb for washing is as follows: if your jeans are dirty, wash them.
 If you are looking to develop fading with deep contrast, it's best to wait a few months before your first wash, but consistent washes every 1-2 months thereafter will not prevent your jeans from aging beautifully.
 We recommend hand laundering your jeans in COLD water (add some detergent if you like, just be sure to rinse it out thoroughly) and hang drying them.
 Dryers should be avoided at all costs as they are rough on clothing and may yield additional shrinkage.
 You'll experience some temporary shrinkage but on your first wear, the waist will stretch right back out to where it was before.

-Q: I need to exchange my jeans for another size.
+Q: I need to exchange my product for another size.
 What should I do?

-Q: I want to return my jeans for a refund.
+Q: I want to return my item for a refund.
 What should I do?

 A: For detailed information on how to return your item for a refund or store credit, click here.